t-crest/soc-comm/README.md

 and can be synthesized to provide resource numbers and maximum clocking frequency.
 An example project for Quartus can be found in this [quartus](quartus) subfolder.

+## TODO

+ * Move all tests to ScalaTest, drop iotester dependency, and fix README.md
+ * Find out how to use external source dependency for FIFOs
+ * Refactor to use generic FIFOs
+ * Have the core # to slot # mapping in HW (it should be cheap)
+ * Get the Chisel 2 NoC running

+### Next Paper

+ * Build a standard NoC router for best effort